-Iwan ‘e1’ Rahabok is a member of VMware product development team, as customer facing engineer in Cloud Management Business Unit.
-He specialises in vRealize Operations.
+Iwan ‘e1’ Rahabok is a member of VMware global Customer Success team, as customer facing engineer.
+He specialises in Cloud Operations Transformation.
 Based in Singapore, he serves customers globally and works with R&D team in Armenia, India and Palo Alto.

-Iwan was a member of VMware CTO Ambassadors until July 2016, representing the ASEAN region at global level, and representing Office of the CTO to ASEAN customers.
+Iwan has been a member of VMware CTO Ambassadors since 2014, representing the APJ region at global level, and representing Office of the CTO to global customers.

 He graduated from Bond University, Australia with a degree in IT in 1994.
 He moved to Singapore in 1994 and has lived there ever since with his wife and 2 daughters.

 Ok, that was a boring and formal one.
 Let’s do the fun one! 🙂

 The name virtual-red-dot comes from Virtual and The Little Red Dot.
 The Little Red Dot refers to Singapore, a place I called home since 1994.
 Wikipedia said it best, so I’m going to phrase it from them:

 "Little Red Dot is an epithet for the nation of Singapore.
 It describes the manner in which the country with a mere size of ~700 km2 is marked on world maps.
 Originally, it was used to refer to Singapore by former Indonesian President Habibie.".